Non-Privileged Local GPU Memory Leak in Windows Graphics Driver

 Vulnerability Analysis

 CVE-2023-4211 can be exploited with local system access, and requires small amount of user privileges.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 1.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality, with no impact on integrity and availability.

 What is a Dangling pointer Vulnerability?